The Father’s Day weekend in Metro Vancouver includes festivals, live music events, and other family-friendly festivals and activities in mid-June.

 Railway Museum of BC

 The Railway of Museum of BC is located in Squamish and is open on both the Saturday and Sunday of the Father’s Day weekend.
-The museum features plenty of historic buildings along with a real steam locomotive and a miniature railway that has 3 km of track (making it perhaps not so miniature!).
+The museum features plenty of historic buildings along with a real steam locomotive and a miniature railway that has 3 kms of track (making it perhaps not so miniature).

 It’s a great place to check out for anyone who loves trains.
-To learn more about it click Railway of Museum of BC.
+Click Railway of Museum of BC to learn more about it.

 Other Ways to Celebrate Father’s Day